ddev/ddev-addon-template/README.md

 This repository is a template for providing [DDEV](https://ddev.readthedocs.io) add-ons and services.

-In DDEV addons can be installed from the command line using the `ddev get` command, for example, `ddev get ddev/ddev-addon-template` or `ddev get ddev/ddev-drupal9-solr`.
+In DDEV addons can be installed from the command line using the `ddev get` command, for example, `ddev get ddev/ddev-redis` or `ddev get ddev/ddev-solr`.

-A repository like this one is the way to get started.
+This repository is a quick way to get started.
 You can create a new repo from this one by clicking the template button in the top right corner of the page.

 ![template button](images/template-button.png)